tathyagarg/dwmun/README.md

 # TODO

-- About write-up
+- About DWMUN
-- Letter from Principal write-up
+- Letter from Principal
 - All Committees Agendas, EB Names, Experiences, Links to Country Matrix, and Background Guide
 - Letters from Sec Gen, Dir Gen
 - Photos of OC